The very best Chilean wines:

 Yet even oenophiles who have never set foot in Santiago are increasingly aware that Chile has entered the ranks of ‘First-Growth’ wine nations.
 Collectors’ interest has been piqued by both the diversity and exceptional quality on offer: Chile works with an extremely varied palate of grapes and wine styles, while terroir, as elsewhere, is all growers can talk about.
 In general, the further south you go in Chile, the cooler it becomes.
 Ambitious winemakers have been exploiting this fact to the nth degree; high altitude wines are all the rage in Chile, and terroir increasingly enshrined in law.
 The familiar valleys and sub-regions are officially divided into three key zones: Costa, Entre Cordilleras, and the Andes.
 And so with terroir in mind, sub-zones within existing regions are flexing their muscles, among them Lo Abarca in San Antonio and Los Morros in Maipo.
 No longer is Chile merely the land of fruit-forward, varietal expressions – regional differences and site-specificity are now king.

 But most importantly, top-level Chilean icon wine – now priced very ambitiously – has become world-class.
 Growers across the nation have been refining their red and white offerings, getting better in leaps and bounds.
 At the turn of the Millennium, there was a tendency to provide maximum impact with ripeness, concentration, and levels of oak.
 However, there has been a dramatic paradigm shift in recent times, with winemakers favoring elegance and restraint, in addition to the charms of perfectly ripe and expressive Chilean fruit.
 It is also very noticeable that many of the best wines are based on or at least partly use Chile’s signature grape Carmenere, a variety that has been maligned and lauded in equal measure.
 As a result, the best Chilean icon wines are now world-beaters and quintessential South American collector’s items.
-Often distinctive and in a league of their own, we have listed our favorites below:
+Often distinctive and in a league of their own, we have listed our favorites below, which you can enjoy on a Chile Wine Tour organized exclusively for you by Cellar Tours:

 Seña is a seminal Chilean red wine: a compelling and harmonious marriage between expertise and ‘First-Growth’ terroir.
 The wine is a blockbuster, yet it remains perfectly balanced and supple with every release – a brilliant example of Old World winemaking merged with New World fruit expression.
 The project was initiated by Robert Mondavi and Eduardo Chadwick (Decanter’s Man of the Year 2018).
 They intended to prove that the wines of Chile could easily rival their more expensive cousins from Bordeaux.
 The latest vintage is another standout example: expect an intense nose of black fruits, plum, and spice, with blackcurrant, blackberry, and mocha on the palate.